Top front-end and back-end javascript frameworks

 • Needs development in order to make changes

-• Is considered to be an expensive option
+• It is considered to be an expensive option

 Top Back-end JavaScript Frameworks: